mestredelpino/standalone-vms/concourse/README.md

 vsphere-network-cidr   = "" # The CIDR of the "vsphere-network"

-vm-folder              = "" # The name of the vSphere folder which will contain the Concourse virtual machine
+vm-folder              = "" # The name of the vSphere folder which will contain the Concourse virtual machine vm-name                = "" # The name of the concourse VM

 concourse-fqdn         = "" # The FQDN of your Concourse deployment
 ```